SURE: Safe Uncertainty-Aware Robot-Environment Interaction using Trajectory Optimization: Case Studies

 During free-motion phases, i.e., before and after contact, the system dynamics must satisfy:

 At contact ($i=c$), the system satisfies the guard condition:

 which triggers the corresponding state transition, implicitly defined by the following constraints:

-Here,~\eqref{eq:cartpolenominaltrajopt_dynamicscontact} and \eqref{eq:cartpolenominaltrajopt_impactcons} define the contact dynamics, where $\mathbf{F} = [f_x, f_y]^\top$ denotes the impact force acting on the pole tip, and $\Delta t_{\mathrm{impact}} = 0.001\,\mathrm{s}$ is the assumed impact duration (meaning the continuous forces act during the impact process, \cite{johnson2016hybrid}).
-The velocity transition is enforced through~\eqref{eq:cartpolenominaltrajopt_impacteulerintegration} and \eqref{eq:cartpolenominaltrajopt_velocityresetmap}, while the position transition is also incorporated in~\eqref{eq:cartpolenominaltrajopt_impacteulerintegration}.
+Here,~\eqref{eq:cartpolenominaltrajopt_impactcons} define the dynamics and force constraints, where $\mathbf{F} = [f_x, f_y]^\top$ denotes the impact force acting on the pole tip, and $\Delta t_{\mathrm{impact}} = 0.001\,\mathrm{s}$ is the assumed impact duration (meaning the continuous forces act during the impact process, \cite{johnson2016hybrid}).
+The position and velocity transitions are enforced through~\eqref{eq:cartpolenominaltrajopt}.
 Note that $J_{c,0}$ denotes the first row of the contact Jacobian.
 Here, we assume that the position remains unchanged during the near-instantaneous contact event.
 Additional constraints are imposed to ensure that the left edge of the cart does not collide with the wall:

 where $w_{\mathrm{cart}} = 0.08\,\mathrm{m}$ denotes the cart width.